 Postdoctoral Residency Program

-The Postdoctoral Residency (Fellowship) in Neuropsychology through BRAINS is the equivalent of 2 years of full-time education and training designed to conform to the guidelines developed by the American Board of Professional Neuropsychology including a minimum of 4,000 training hours.
+The Postdoctoral Residency (Fellowship) in Neuropsychology through BRAINS is the equivalent of two years of full-time education and training designed to conform to the guidelines developed by the American Board of Professional Neuropsychology, including a minimum of 4,000 training hours.

 Principal mentors/supervisors are employed at BRAINS.
 Training opportunities with psychologists outside of the neuropsychology specialization are available, as well.
 Interactions with other clinical specialties are routinely integrated, as BRAINS is a multidisciplinary clinic.

 Our Program offers a number of opportunities for learning.
 There are multiple neuropsychologists within the program at different phases of their careers.
-BRAINS has professionals who primarily focus on counseling individuals, Occupational and Speech therapy, groups, technology models such as biofeedback or virtual reality, ABA, and forensic work.
-BRAINS provides evaluations to individuals throughout the lifespan, but we have a strong reputation for a specialization in pediatrics.
-Cases vary from symptoms complicated by prenatal exposure, trauma, ASD, developmental conditions, medical and mental health factors, memory and a variety of other concerns that may result in the need to pursue an evaluation.
+BRAINS has professionals who primarily focus on counseling individuals, occupational and speech therapy, groups, technology models such as biofeedback or virtual reality, applied behavior analysis, and forensic work.
+BRAINS provides evaluations to individuals throughout the lifespan, but we have a strong reputation for specialization in pediatrics.
+Cases vary from symptoms complicated by prenatal exposure, trauma, ASD, developmental conditions, medical and mental health factors, memory, and a variety of other concerns that may result in the need to pursue an evaluation.

 We are actively involved in communicating diagnostic results to physician’s offices and schools, addressing the broad psychosocial needs of patients and families.
 Our program is uniquely interested in the integration of data, effective personalization of findings, and customized treatment planning.

-About 80% of the Residents’ time is spent in the delivery of clinical services.
-Educational/training experiences and research activities account for the other 20%.
+About 80% of the residents’ time is spent in the delivery of clinical services.
+Educational and training experiences and research activities account for the additional 20%.

 Candidates must be on track to complete all doctoral degree and internship requirements by the start of the Residency.
 Graduates of APA and CPA accredited Clinical Programs and Internships are preferred, and prior training in neuropsychology is required.

 Applications will be accepted through January 15th each year.
 We will offer interviews as applications are reviewed and approved to meet approved criteria.
 Positions will be offered in February or early March.
-In the event that the position(s) are not filled, it is possible that BRAINS will consider additional applications until the position(s) is filled.
+In the event that the position(s) is/are not filled, it is possible that BRAINS will consider additional applications until the position(s) is/are filled.